Skip to content

 .body(json().put("targetPath", "/api/value").toString()));

 In stub mode, all of this runs in-memory.
-To switch to real HTTP, replace Luxis.test with Luxis.start and StubLuxisHttpClient with VertxLuxisHttpClient.
+To switch to real HTTP, replace TestLuxis.from(...) with .start() on the builder and StubLuxisHttpClient with VertxLuxisHttpClient.
 The test assertions don’t change.

 In stub mode, exceptions thrown inside handlers are captured and can be asserted: